This post may include affiliate links; see our disclosure policy.

 This lime curd recipe is ultra-citrusy and thick!
 It’s the ideal topping or spread for scones, cakes, and more.

 Lemon curd is a citrus spread that originated in England in the 1800’s.
-Lime curd is a less popular but equally as delicious variation made with lime instead of lemon.
-Curd is a mixture of eggs, sugar, citrus juice and zest, and butter, which when heated forms into a smooth, thick custardy texture.
+Lime curd is a less popular but equally delicious variation made with lime instead of lemon.
+Curd is a mixture of eggs, sugar, citrus juice and zest, and butter.
+When heated, it forms into a smooth, thick custardy texture.

-Citrus curds were originally eaten as a spread for scones at British tea time, but they work in a variety of uses: as a cake filling, on shortcakes, in tarts, on pancakes, waffles, and French toast, over ice cream, or on toast.
+Citrus curds were originally eaten as a spread for scones at British tea time, but they can be used in a variety of ways.
+They’re great for cake filling, on shortcakes, in tarts, on pancakes, waffles, and French toast, over ice cream, or on toast!

 - Eggs